New England Journal of Medicine November 29, 2022

 Setting

-Population Persons 50 to 90 years of age with early Alzheimer's disease (mild cognitive impairment or mild dementia) with confirmed amyloid pathology.
+Population Adults aged 50 to 90 years with early Alzheimer's disease (mild cognitive impairment or mild dementia) and evidence of amyloid pathology on PET or CSF testing.

-Intervention Intravenous lecanemab 10 mg/kg every 2 weeks.
+Intervention Lecanemab 10 mg/kg intravenously every 2 weeks.

 Outcome Change from baseline at 18 months in the score on the Clinical Dementia Rating-Sum of Boxes (CDR-SB).